MOT and Service - What's the Difference?

 Here, we explore the two procedures in more detail and map out exactly what you should expect from both.

+A service is a routine check-up of your vehicle; it involves an inspection of your car's condition and certain consumables, such as oil and filters, will be changed.
 There are many benefits to having your vehicle regularly serviced at the right time, such as:

 What happens during a service?

-Full service: What's involved?
+Minor service: What's involved?

 A full service includes several maintenance procedures and checks that are not found in an MOT, so it is important to have regular servicing alongside your annual MOT.
 This type of service involves over 50 system checks and regular servicing is recommended to help prevent future costly repairs caused by lack of upkeep.